 Once an episode has been defined, it is attributed to one or more clinicians of a specialty that is eligible for MIPS.
 The episodes are attributed to clinician groups, who are identified by their unique TIN, and individual clinicians, who are identified by their TIN and NPI pair (TIN-NPI).
-For codes relevant to this section, please see the "Attribution" tab of the Asthma/COPD Measure Codes List file.
+For codes relevant to this section, please refer to the "Attribution" tab of the Asthma/COPD Measure Codes List file.

 TIN level attribution: An episode is attributed to the clinician group that billed the trigger event (trigger and confirming claims) for the total attribution window.
+Additionally, at least one clinician within the clinician group must have prescribed at least 2 condition-related prescriptions on different days to 2 different patients during the measurement period plus a one-year lookback period.
 The clinically related costs from the total number of assigned days are attributed to that clinician group.

 TIN-NPI level attribution: An episode is attributed to any clinician within the attributed clinician group that billed at least 30% of the trigger or confirming codes on Part B Physician/Supplier claim lines during the episode.
-29 The measure's attribution methodology also imposes additional checks to ensure that TIN-NPIs are appropriately attributed.
+28 The measure's attribution methodology also imposes additional checks to ensure that TIN-NPIs are appropriately attributed.
 Specifically, TIN-NPIs that meet the 30% threshold must have:

-- billed at least one trigger or confirming code within 1 year prior to or on the episode start date, and - billed at least 2 condition-related prescriptions on different days to 2 different patients during the measurement period plus a one-year lookback period.
+- billed at least one trigger or confirming code within 1 year prior to or on the episode start date, and - prescribed at least 2 condition-related prescriptions on different days to 2 different patients during the measurement period plus a one-year lookback period.

-Future attribution rules may benefit from the implementation of patient relationship categories30 and codes.31 As required by section 101(f) of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), the Centers for Medicare & Medicaid Services (CMS) will consider how to incorporate the patient relationship categories into episode-based cost measurement methodology as clinicians and billing experts gain experience with them.32
+Future attribution rules may benefit from the implementation of patient relationship categories29 and codes.30 As required by section 101(f) of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), the Centers for Medicare & Medicaid Services (CMS) will consider how to incorporate the patient relationship categories into episode-based cost measurement methodology as clinicians and billing experts gain experience with them.31